 Battery charging is affected by its temperature.
 The recommended temperature range for charging the battery is between 10°C (50°F) and 35°C (95°F).

-Note: To check the battery temperature, do the following:
+To check the battery temperature:

 - 1. Open Lenovo Vantage.
-See "Accessing Lenovo programs" on page 14. - 2.
+See "Accessing Lenovo programs" on page 11. - 2.
 Click Hardware Settings → Power. - 3.
-Locate the Power Status section and then click Show Details to view the battery temperature. - Charge the battery in any of the following conditions:
+Locate the Power Status section and then click Show Details to view the battery temperature.